Phoenix-Protocol-Group/phoenix-contracts/docs/architecture.md

 # Phoenix DEX Smart Contracts Design Document

 This design document outlines the structure and primary functions of the Automated Market Maker (AMM) smart contracts.
-The AMM consists of the following contracts: `Pair`, `StablePair`, `StakingContract`, and `Factory`.
+The AMM consists of the following contracts: `Pool`, `StablePool`, `StakingContract`, and `Factory`.
 Each contract serves a specific purpose within the Phoenix project.

 ```mermaid
 ---